sergueik/selenium_java/selenium-drivers-download-plugin/README.md

 This directory contains a replica of [abhishek8908/selenium-drivers-download-plugin](https://github.com/abhishek8908/selenium-drivers-download-plugin)
 project:
-maven plugin which generates drivers (chromedriver and geckodriver) .
+maven plugin which generates drivers (chromedriver, iedriverServer, edge and geckodriver) .

-It is intended to become a fork.
+It was first intended to become a fork, but the changes are too substantial.

 ### Run application

-For testing instructions, check the original project [README](https://github.com/abhishek8908/selenium-drivers-download-plugin/blob/master/README.md), but replace the release with the snapshot `version` and release `groupId` with the actual project `groupId` as below:
+For testing instructions, review the original project [README](https://github.com/abhishek8908/selenium-drivers-download-plugin/blob/master/README.md), but use the snapshot `version` instead of release `version` and update the `groupId` with the actual project `groupId` as below:
 ```xml
 <plugin>